 Senior Resident Morning Report

-Every morning, Monday through Friday, all second- and third-year residents on general medicine inpatient rotations meet for an hour to discuss two recently admitted patients.
+Every weekday morning except Tuedays (Grand Rounds occur Tuesday mornings), all second- and third-year residents on general medicine inpatient rotations meet for an hour to discuss two recently admitted patients.
 Each case is presented by the admitting resident.
 As the case unfolds, other residents comment on differential diagnosis, work-up, and management strategy.
 Senior resident morning report is run by the inpatient Chief Resident.
 Also on hand are the program director or department chair, as well as other faculty members selected by the residents.

-Every Thursday morning, all first year residents assigned to inpatient and ambulatory rotations meet for one hour to discuss one or two patients with the Ambulatory Chief Resident and the program director.
-Patients are presented by the PGY1 who initially evaluated them and are either recently admitted or recently seen in an ambulatory setting.
+Every Thursday at noon, all first-year residents assigned to inpatient and ambulatory rotations meet for one hour to discuss one or two patients with the Ambulatory Chief Resident, the program director, and another key faculty member.
+Patients are presented by the intern who initially evaluated them and are either recently admitted or recently seen in an ambulatory setting.
 The format is otherwise similar to senior resident morning report.

 Inpatient Attending Rounds - Strong Memorial Hospital

 Attending rounds on all inpatient services at Strong Memorial Hospital are combined teaching and management rounds.
 On the general medicine teaching service, each resident team rounds daily with their hospitalist attending, seeing most patients at the bedside.
 History and physical findings are reviewed and a proposed management plan for each patient is presented by the residents for discussion with the attending.
 Teaching focuses on bedside skills and on basic science and clinical knowledge relevant to each patient's unique situation.
 Similar teaching/management rounds with appropriate subspecialty attending physicians are held daily on the inpatient hematology-oncology service and in the MICU and CCU.